kebaldwi/ansible_lab_v1/MDTGuide.md

 * gNMI: We use gNMI dial-in method on "core" switch.
 Most of gNMI configuration specifying the yang xpath is done through telegraf.
 If you compare gNMI configuration to gRPC configuration, we move all the xpath specification from switch side to telegraf side.
 * snmp: We also uses snmp in this lab to pull product ID (PID) and interface operational status on "access" switch.
 This will show you how flexible TIG stack is to support mix types of telemetry.

-In the next sections, we will go through the switch, telegraf, influxDB, and grafana configurations individually.
+In the next sections, we will go through the switch, telegraf, influxDB, and Grafana configurations individually.

 ### Switch Configuration On Telemetry
 Model Driven Telemetry configuration in switch needs several key prerequisites.